Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 8/2022

-The surgical procedures utilized in the management of breast cancer include the following.
 The type of surgery that a patient with breast cancer undergoes depends largely on the size and location of the cancer, the breast size, feasibility of breast reconstruction, and how important breast preservation is to the patient.

 A biopsy is the removal of cells or tissue for further evaluation; it is often performed to determine whether cancer is present.
 A biopsy may involve surgical removal of all or a part of a breast lump, or use of a needle to remove tissue or fluid.

 Carcinoma In Situ: Approximately 15-20% of breast cancers are very early in their development.
 These are sometimes referred to as carcinoma in situ and consist of two types: ductal carcinoma in situ (DCIS), which originates in the ducts and lobular carcinoma in situ (LCIS), which originates in the lobules.
 DCIS is the precursor to invasive cancer and LCIS is a risk factor for developing cancer.